-- The prescription record is reconciled with the last recorded medicines reconciliation e.g. Admission Review to identify medication changes during the patient's stay. - The clinical appropriateness of each medicine post discharge is considered before deciding which medicines are to be continued, restarted or stopped.
-This should include reconsideration of any medicines withheld during the hospital admission. - The following medicines information is recorded in the IDL
+- The prescription record (e.g. current HEPMA record) must be reconciled with the last recorded medicines reconciliation (e.g. the Admission Review on clinical portal) to identify medication changes during the patient's stay. - The clinical appropriateness of each medicine post discharge should be considered before deciding which medicines are to be continued, restarted or stopped.
+This should include reconsideration of any medicines withheld during the hospital admission. - The following medicines information should be recorded in the IDL